ianbashford/ianbashford.net/content/post/macbookblueblackscreen.md

 reboot
 ```

-Back into Single User Mode - CMD-S held down on boot.
-When you see the terminal, hit enter a couple of times to get the prompt.
-Then run:
+Back into Recovery Mode - CMD-R held down on boot.
+Choose the right language, then under the Utilities menu, start a terminal and type:
 ```
 csrutil enable
 reboot